maccody/KanaChordPlus/hardware/README.md

 The enclosure was designed in halves to fit on the build plate of a Crealty Ender 3 Pro 3D printer.
 All components were sliced with Cura using the Low Quality (0.28mm), with 20% infill using the standard in-fill pattern, and no supports were used.
 The case components were prited in black PLA, although any color can be used, if desired.

+The screw and wingnut were created using xxx OpenSCAD program **LINK**.
+It is licensed under **LICENSE**.
+Print the screw horizontally, so that the layers are parallel to the long axis of the screw.
+This will provide strength to the screw along the axis of tension when the wing nut is tightened.

 ## Mechanical Assembly

 ### Applying PCB Cushions